kate0/bebob/README.md

 ## Flow

-- on push event work through the PR to check the labels with label_verifyer and add labels based on thema
+- on pr event work through the PR to check the labels with label_verifyer and add labels based on thema
+- on push drafter goes